Data Privacy Charter

 - We use mobile analytics based aggregated data to publish industry reports and to provide more insights for our customers through our analytics insights solutions.

-- We provide aggregate analytics based on collected data, but we do not share collected data in any way that would allow the identification of individual users.
+- We typically provide aggregate analytics based on collected data, not sharing collected data in any way that would allow the identification of individual users.

 - Our clients may also use our analytics and the anonymized aggregated data to develop their own bespoke in-depth insights.
 They are contractually obliged to take similar measures to the ones Opensignal uses to ensure data is kept secure and confidential at all times.